Part 09: Making a report

 1. Reports and RMarkdown

 An important component of your work in this class is to make reports.
-Your Homework will be submitted as pdf reports.
-PDF files have the advantage that they maintain formatting so that pdf documents appear the same on any device.
+Homework will be submitted as pdf reports.
+PDF files have the advantage that they maintain formatting so that documents appear the same on any device.
 Moreover, pdf documents are harder to manipulate compared to Word documents, which maintains the integrity of homework.
 Thus, it is an important skill to learn, how to generate pdf reports from your work in statistics.
 Although it is simple enough to copy and paste your work from R into a word document, then generate a pdf — and you have likely done this many times before — I want you to learn the advantages of Markdown when creating technical reports.

-R Commander (and RStudio) use RMarkdown, which does a great job of capturing and presenting your work with a minimum of effort.
-RMarkdown is a version of Markdown, a markup language to help you create formatted text using a plain-text editor (see Wikipedia).
-Note that while you can copy and paste your work from R output to Word document, which is something we used to do, the advantage of RMarkdown is it preserves your code.
+Markdown is a hugely important innovation.
+While you can copy and paste your work from R output to Word document — which is something we used to do — the advantage of RMarkdown is it preserves your code.
 In practice then, you can run code from a Markdown Report — an advantage for producing reproducible code.
 RMarkdown helps us avoid this copy/paste step to a different app, and does much better at preserving the work we do in R, as you will quickly learn if you try and rely on the copy/paste route!

 Figure 1.
 R Markdown text window